f5devcentral/f5-bigip-image-generator/README.md

 * **artifacts** - Artifacts created during image generation.
 Directory structure is based on source image, platform, modules, and boot locations.
 * **docs** - Supporting documentation
-* **images** - Generated images.
-The IMAGE_DIR parameter can be used to override this default value.
+* **images** - The Image Generator tool generates a virtual disk image from the BIG-IP product ISO in the default, **images** directory.
+Use the `IMAGE_DIR` parameter to override this default value and store images in a different directory.
 * **logs** - Log files.
-The LOG_FILE parameter can be used to override this default value.
+The `LOG_FILE` parameter can be used to override this default value.
 Default log file name is based on platform, modules, and boot locations.
 * **src** - build-image script and other source files.

 ## Troubleshooting guide